damuellen/xlsxwriter.swift/Readme.md

-# swiftxlsxwriter
+# xlsxwriter.swift

-Swiftxlsxwriter: A wrapper in Swift around Libxlsxwriter for creating Excel XLSX files.
+xlsxwriter.swift: A wrapper in Swift around Libxlsxwriter for creating Excel XLSX files.

 ## The libxlsxwriter library